Do Anti-inflammatory medications damaged your joints. Stop and slow healing?

-The main factor however is that the osteoarthritic joint is degenerating faster than the body can fix it.
 The body’s healing response is inflammation.
-Inflammation will turn on and continue staying on until the joint is healed.
+Inflammation fixes injuries.
+Inflammation will turn on and continue staying on until the joint injury is healed.

-But what if the joint does not heal because the injury is too severe for the body to heal on its own?
+But what if the joint does not heal because the degenerative injury has become too severe for the body to heal on its own?

 - Then the inflammatory mechanism will be stuck in the “open” position, chronic inflammation will continue trying to heal something it can’t.

-In 2010, this is what I wrote in my paper in the Journal of Prolotherapy entitled: The Acceleration of Articular Cartilage Degeneration in Osteoarthritis by Nonsteroidal Anti-inflammatory Drugs:
+In 2010, this is what Ross Hauser, MD wrote in his paper in the Journal of Prolotherapy entitled: The Acceleration of Articular Cartilage Degeneration in Osteoarthritis by Nonsteroidal Anti-inflammatory Drugs: